 Henry is also proud and humbled by his time spent in the military.

-“My number one realization from my own military experiences, especially from my combat service, is a far greater appreciation and respect for our veterans, for the sacrifices they and their families have made to benefit our country,” Henry says.
+“My No. 1 realization from my own military experiences, especially from my combat service, is a far greater appreciation and respect for our veterans, for the sacrifices they and their families have made to benefit our country,” Henry says.
 “Our freedom is based on their honorable service and sacrifice.”

-Dr. Paul Baek (middle) was a member of the U.S. Navy from 1995 to 1998 stationed in San Diego, California, and was honorably discharged as a Lt.
-Commander in June of 1998.
+Dr. Paul Baek (left) was a member of the Navy from 1995 to 1998, stationed in San Diego, California, and was honorably discharged as a lieutenant commander in June 1998.

-Dr. Richard Harrison (right) served in the U.S. Army Reserve – Medical Corp from 1989 to 2009 at Fort Gillem in Georgia.
+Dr. Richard Harrison (right) served in the Army Reserve Medical Corps from 1989 to 2009 at Fort Gillem in Georgia, near Atlanta.

 Christianson also served in Desert Storm as a flight surgeon.

-Dr. Jeffrey Shere, an ophthalmologist with BayCare Clinic Eye Specialists, joined the U.S. Army in 1992.
-After completing his four-year ROTC, or Reserve Officer Training Corps, in 1996, he was commissioned as a Second Lieutenant and attended medical school.
+Dr. Jeffrey Shere, an ophthalmologist with BayCare Clinic Eye Specialists, joined the Army in 1992.
+After completing his four-year ROTC (Reserve Officer Training Corps) commitment in 1996, he was commissioned as a second lieutenant and attended medical school.

-In 2000, he entered active duty as a Captain in the Army.
-Over the next 16 years, he served as the Chief of the Ophthalmology Service at Martin Army Hospital in Fort Benning, Georgia, as the Chief of Ophthalmology at the Army Institute of Surgical Research, and he worked in a teaching position as an attending vitreoretinal surgeon in Washington.
+In 2000, he entered active duty as a captain in the Army.
+Over the next 16 years, he served as Chief of the Ophthalmology Service at Martin Army Hospital in Fort Benning, Georgia, as Chief of Ophthalmology at the Army Institute of Surgical Research, and he worked in a teaching position as an attending vitreoretinal surgeon in Washington.